LukeNK/Static-Wind/README.md

 # Static Wind
 A static webpage generator specifically for GitHub Page.

+## MIGRATING FROM v2 TO v3
+Development on the third version major of Static-Wind is on the way (check `major-version` branch).
+This is a **MAJOR CHANGE** with:
+- Removing `html-src` system
+- Source file being `.pug`
+- Translation will use Pug locals instead of plain-text replace
+- Build script **MAY** receive plain HTML instead of a JSDOM object
+- `preview.js` will be a server that compiled Pug files
+- Encourage to use `git submodule` (for deployment) or `git subtree` (for development)
+- Documentation on v3 new features

+This message will stay until the complete development of V3 (and subsequently the merge of the `major-version` branch to the `main` branch).

 ## How it works?
 First, it copies all of the files in the current branch to `Static-Wind/build`, which is an ignored folder.
 Then, it switches to the Release branch, where it resolves all `html-src`.
 A simple `replaceAll()` Regex will then be performed to replace all keys in the translation file with its content.
 After that, it commits and pushes.
 This is why the Release branch should be your GitHub page deploy branch.